KnightNight101/UoR_APP/Draft_2/DOCUMENTATION_INDEX.md

 - Write docstrings following Google or NumPy style conventions
 - Use SQLAlchemy ORM patterns consistently across all database operations

-**React Frontend Standards:**
+**QML Frontend Standards:**
-- Follow React 19+ best practices with functional components and hooks
+- Use QML/QtQuick Controls 2 for UI components and layouts
-- Use TypeScript for type safety (migration planned)
+- Follow Qt best practices for separation of logic and presentation
-- Implement consistent component structure with props interfaces
+- Use Python (PySide6/PyQt) for backend integration and business logic
-- Follow Material-UI design system guidelines and theming
+- Maintain consistent component structure and property bindings
-- Use ESLint configuration provided in project root
+- Use Qt Linting and QML formatting tools for code quality

 **Database Standards:**
 - All database changes must include migration scripts